 Private events have always been a big part of Noble Rot’s identity.
 We have hosted wine tastings, weddings, book clubs, bachelor parties, cooking classes and canning seminars, to name a few.
 The ability to participate in so many various events gave Noble Rot a dynamic quality that was very appealing.
 This tiny restaurant was important and people from around the country wanted to know about us and to visit us.
 Noble Rot became greater than the sum of its parts.

 In 2008, when we moved to the Burnside Rocket Building, on Eleventh and Burnside, we shed a lot of funky.
-Our new space, on the fourth floor of a modern building, is suave and airy with a panoramic vista of the entire city.
+Our current space, on the fourth floor of a modern building, is suave and airy with a panoramic vista of the entire city.
 We have a liquor license so you can booze it up before your burgundy.
 We have a muscular kitchen that can handle sophisticated preparations and significantly more business.
 We have a 3000 square foot organic garden on our rooftop that supplies produce and inspiration 7 months out of the year.
 We even have a real office.

 We grew up a little but we didn’t sacrifice our spirit.
 We still have a private dining room for anything you can dream up.
-Courtney and Kim continue to offer innovative flights and hard-to find, delicious wines at reasonable prices.
+Courtney and Kimberly continue to offer innovative flights and hard-to find, delicious wines at reasonable prices.
 And the food, while broader in scope, continues to reflect seasonality and creativity in the service of our wine program.
 We remain dedicated hosts, committed to providing a seamless, enjoyable experience.
 Don’t worry, we’re still a little kooky.
-In fact, if you listen carefully, you can still hear Leather yelling.
+In fact, if you listen carefully, you can still hear Leather laughing and yelling.